 From a skillset point of view, this implies companies ‘should figure out how to quickly envision this new customer esteems, to make translate them into product contributions and to be always educated about the cycles needed to fulfill these needs.’

-To clearly understand Service Orientation, it involves going into the brains of clients by anticipating what they value, fear, and dislike; and growing new products or adjusting services to future-proof your business or brand.
+Clearly understand Service Orientation, involves going into the brains of clients by anticipating what they value, fear, and dislike; and growing new products or adjusting services to future-proof your business or brand.

 7. Decision Making and Judgment